Three Tips for How to Buy Property in an IRA

 Midland clients can utilize the Midland Portal to submit payments and pay bills.
 For example, if you need to pay a contractor for repairs on your rental property, it is simple to do through the portal using your IRA funds.
 Simply log onto your account and select “Pay a Bill.”
 You will input the payee and mailing address from that screen and select the delivery method.
 We offer direct deposit, overnight, regular mail, or a wire transfer.

 Learn More About Real Estate IRAs

+We have more information on our Real Estate IRA Central page which most people find helpful as they investigate this type of investing.
 Investment property is a popular alternative investment for your tax-advantaged retirement plan.
-Learn more about what property you can buy, disqualified persons, benefits of investing, funding options, and rules regarding your real estate IRA here.
+Learn more about what property you can buy, disqualified persons, benefits of investing, funding options, and rules regarding your real estate IRA.